versionpress/versionpress/docs/Dev-Setup.md

 <div id="running-tests-from-phpstorm"></div>

-### Running tests from PhpStorm
+### Running and debugging tests from PhpStorm

-PhpStorm makes it easy to select specific tests and also to debug them.
-There is a one-time setup to go through.
+PhpStorm makes it easy to select specific tests and to debug them.
+Also, if you stop debugging, you will see the intermediate results which is something that the console doesn't give you by default.
+There is a one-time setup to go through though.

+> 💡 If this doesn't work for you for any reason, you can also [start a debugging session from command line](#starting-debugging-session-from-command-line).
+This works for PhpStorm, VSCode and other IDEs.

 First, if you're using _Docker for Mac_ or _Docker for Windows_, expose a daemon in Docker settings: